-Winter is prime time to start preparing for spring and summer internships.
-After all, you’ll need some time to brush up your resume, connect with references, collect portfolio samples (depending on your major), and possibly even do some informational interviews, suggests Michael Hampton, a senior career development advisor at Linfield College in McMinnville, Oregon.
+Internships are a great way to try out a career, build your resume for a full-time job, and potentially earn money.
+To jump-start your internship search, you’ll want to brush up your resume, connect with references, collect portfolio samples (depending on your major), and possibly even do some informational interviews, suggests Michael Hampton, senior program director & chief consultant of career development at Linfield College in McMinnville, Oregon.

-Here are some specific things you can do right now to plan your college internship strategy, and increase your chances of landing your ideal summer internship.
+Here is what you can do right now to plan your college internship strategy, and increase your chances of landing your ideal summer internship.

-- Plan to complete up to three internships.“Employers today expect most of their new hires to complete at least one — or up to three — professional internships while they’re in college,” says Hampton.
+1. Plan to complete up to three internships.“Employers today expect most of their new hires to complete at least one — or up to three — professional internships while they’re in college,” says Hampton.
 Planning to participate in multiple internships across your college career allows you to broaden your search to fields and companies you may not have considered if you were focused on landing one ideal internship.

-- Connect with people, not just databases.“If you just apply for any relevant internship you find online, your chances of getting an interview are about one in 350, according to our research,” says Hampton.
+2. Connect with people, not just databases.“If you just apply for any relevant internship you find online, your chances of getting an interview are about one in 350, according to our research,” says Hampton.
 “But if you apply for an internship where you’ve done an informational interview or have an alumni, family, or friend connection, your chances of getting an interview increase significantly — to around one in 12.”

 Of course, the internship application process will be a bit different depending on your career field.
-For example, the process for engineering and accounting internships is very strictly structured and applications open very early in the fall.
-On the other hand, internships for students interested in photography or marketing careers could be quite different.
-You may even have a chance to create your own internship through a current employer or other company.
+For example, the process for landing engineering and accounting internships is very strictly structured and applications open very early.
+On the other hand, internships for students interested in photography, software or marketing careers could be more varied and have less lead time.
+You may even have a chance to create your own internship through a current employer, a nonprofit where you volunteer, or other company.